-Notary Public Assisting With Thailand Visa Applications
+Notary Public for Thailand Visas

 As an Australian applying for a retirement visa for Thailand, the documents being submitted as part of your application must be properly bound and notarised by a notary public like myself.